Blitzen Trapper: 2003–2007: Pre-label

 Blitzen Trapper struggled with their follow-up to Field Rexx.
 Eric Earley recorded a new album, simply titled Trapper, on a two-track reel-to-reel in his bedroom; like the Garmonbozia records, Trapper was not released.
 As a band, Blitzen Trapper recorded a full album of tracks titled Waking Bullets at Breakneck Speed (alternately titled BT3 and All Saints at various stages of its production).
-They worked with producers Mike Coykendall and Gregg Williams to record some tracks for the new record - recording others by themselves - but, as publicist Matt Wright later stated, "Waking Bullets just wasn't really coming together as an album," and the project was shelved.
+They worked with producers Mike Coykendall and Gregg Williams to record some tracks for the new record, and recorded others by themselves, but as publicist Matt Wright later stated, "Waking Bullets just wasn't really coming together as an album," and the project was shelved.
 Wright then released a promo EP to blogs titled Blitzen Trapper Advance Album Sampler Promo Thingy, containing the track "On a Dime," which was later included on the Portland-based PDX Pop Now!
 2006 compilation album.